Frequently Asked Questions

 Visits typically last about an hour.

-Our dietitians spend extension amounts of time in the communities they serve in.
+Our dietitians spend extensive amounts of time in the communities they serve in.
 During training, each dietitian is sent to their respective patient communities and trained on how to acquire healthy groceries on the same budget given to individuals who are on government-assistance programs, such as SNAP, TANF, or who are using an EBT card.
 With dedication, our dietitians are able to achieve healthy meal-plans for all income levels.

 Most of our referrals come your physicians and home health agencies.
 If we’re calling you to schedule an appointment, it’s most likely because your physician or your home health agency believes you could benefit from a dietitian’s services or diabetic shoes.